New York operates a state-run exchange called NY State of Health for enrollment in certified individual/family dental plans.

 The New York benchmark plan includes coverage for both basic and major dental services for children.

-Six insurers offer stand-alone dental plans through the New York exchange
+Which insurers offer dental coverage through the New York marketplace?

-In 2022, six insurers offer stand-alone individual/family dental coverage through NY State of Health.
+In 2023, seven insurers offer stand-alone individual/family dental coverage through NY State of Health.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - Empire BCBS